rswrz/cldtr-tech-task/README.md

 ## Dependencies

 This chart uses [bitnami mysql](https://bitnami.com/stack/mysql/helm) as sub-chart (external dependency).
-Before running `helm install` or `helm upgrade` all dependencies have to be installed.
-To do so, run `helm dependency build` inside the `./tech-task` directory.
-This will install all dependencies in the `./charts` subdirectory.
+Before running `helm install` or `helm upgrade` all dependencies have to be installed into `./charts` directory by running `helm dependency build`.

 The [bitnami mysql](https://bitnami.com/stack/mysql/helm) chart needs some mandatory parameters.
 A list of all parameters is available in the [Github repository](https://github.com/bitnami/charts/tree/master/bitnami/mysql/#parameters).